Arafly/MEAN_Stack/Meanstack.md

 `sudo service mongodb start`

-You can erify that the service is up and running by running:
+You can verify that the service is up and running by running:

 `$ sudo systemctl status mongodb`